kottans/mock-repo/README.md

 # Kottans-frontend
 ## Help with your first commit -> [discord](https://discord.gg/CqHKGU8vry)
 ---
+# Hi!
+Happy to join kottans!

+I'm Yulia from Kyiv.
+I'm starting my coding journey.
+Wishing you all best of luck!

+---
 # Nice to meet you

 My name is Daniil.
 Congratulate everyone with the beginning of new study year!
 Also prepare yourself to September, the third - it has come...